Nguyễn Chí Thanh: Revolutionary cause

 Nguyễn Chí Thanh was born on January 1, 1914, in the village of Quảng Điền in Thừa Thiên province.
 Thanh was son of Nguyễn Hán and Trần Thị Thiển, the sixth of 11 children.
 He grew up in a middle-class family, and was well educated.
 At the age of 14, his father died, and his family became poor.
-Thanh then went to work as a farmer in order to make a living.
+Thanh then started to work as a farmer.

-In 1937, Nguyễn Chí Thanh joined the Communist Party of Vietnam, Thanh became Party Secretary, in Thừa Thiên.
-From 1938 to 1943, Nguyễn Chí Thanh was arrested many times by the France colonial authorities.
-He was sent to the labor camps of Buôn Ma Thuột in Huế.
+In 1937, he joined the Communist Party of Vietnam, Thanh became Party Secretary for Thừa Thiên in 1938.
+From 1938 to 1943, he was arrested many times by the French colonial authorities.
 After being released from prison he was sent to attend the National People's Congress in Tân Trào (1945).
-At the Party Congress in Tân Trào, he was nicknamed Nguyễn Chí Thanh, was elected to the Central Committee of the Communist Party and was appointed Secretary of the Central Committee of the Communist Party to monitor and organize the winning Central Government in the August Revolution.
+At the Party Congress he was nicknamed Nguyễn Chí Thanh, was elected to the Central Committee of the Communist Party and was appointed Secretary of the Central Committee to monitor and organize the winning Central Government in the August Revolution.
+From 1945 to 1947 he headed the party's regional committee for Central Vietnam.
+From 1948 to 1950 he headed the party's zone committee for Zone 4 (the northern half of Central Vietnam).

+From 1950 to 1960 he headed the General Political Directorate of the People's Army of Vietnam.
+He was promoted to membership in the Politburo in 1951.

-At the Third National Party Congress in 1960 in Hanoi, Nguyễn Chí Thanh was elected to the Central Committee and was appointed to the Politburo and the Secretariat.
+At the Third National Party Congress in 1960 in Hanoi, Thanh was appointed to the Secretariat.
 In 1961, he was assigned to charge the Agriculture Board of the Party.
-During the Vietnam War, the Central Committee of the Party he returned to the military.
-Nguyen Chi Thanh is also a member of the military leadership of the Democratic Republic of Vietnam.
+During the Vietnam War he returned to the military.
 In 1961, he continuously launched emulation movements in cooperatives, helping to stabilize the development situation in agricultural production in the North.
-From 1965 to 1967, he was assigned to the South, served as Secretary of the Central Department of South Vietnam, and the Political Commissar of the Liberation Army of the South.
-This time he took the name of Sáu Vi.
-When writing newspapers, he often took the pen name Trường Sơn.
-At the battlefield, he was the tactician of the South Vietnamese Liberation Army with the motto "Hold the enemy belt that hit", this approach uses maneuver to limit the fire's superiority of American troops.
+From 1965 to 1967, he was assigned to the South, serving as Secretary of the Central Office for South Vietnam (COSVN), and the Political Commissar of the Liberation Army of South Vietnam (LASV).
+During this time he took the name of Sáu Vi, when writing newspapers, he often took the pen name Trường Sơn.
+On the battlefield the LASV adopted the tactic to "Hit the enemies by holding their belts", using proximity to limit the firepower superiority of American troops.